-Ibne Aadi, after recording some traditions of his, has made the decision that he was a fabricator and a downright liar.
-He attributed every one of his forged traditions to the name of one or another trustworthy scholar.
+Ibne Aadi, after recording some traditions of his has given the decision, that he was a fabricator and a down-right liar.
+He atributed every one of his forged traditions to the name of one or the other trustworthy Scholar.